 Criminal Defense Attorney Marietta GA

-A talented Marietta criminal defense lawyer on your side is critical when faced with criminal charges.
+The best Marietta criminal defense lawyer is on your side is critical when faced with criminal charges.
 You are entitled to know your rights and legal options, particularly when facing jail time.
 Marietta Criminal defense attorney Dean Phillips will protect your rights and present you with all of your legal options.
 Criminal Defense is serious business and you need serious legal representation.
 Attorney Phillips’ staff will treat you with respect and give you personalized service throughout your criminal case.
 Our Attorney’s approach to Cobb County criminal cases is aggressive.
 Your criminal case will be pursued vigorously and every possible defense will be employed.
 Attorney Phillips has a track record of favorable results in Cobb County.

 What are the differences between misdemeanors and felonies?